 “We’re a big team with different research interests but focused on one theme: life that lives off the products of water-rock interactions.
-Anywhere there is hot water from 73 °C (163 °F) to boiling, the life is not photosynthetic,” he told me.
-Yet a multitude of organisms do live in these very hot environments; they are called thermophiles, and above 80 °C, hyperthermophiles.
-Boyd’s team and many other microbiologists and biochemists sample, categorize, and analyze interactions between and among microbes from Yellowstone hot springs.
+Anywhere there is hot water from 73°C [163°F] to boiling, the life is not photosynthetic,” he told me.
+Yet a multitude of organisms do live in these very hot environments; they are called thermophiles, and above 80°C, hyperthermophiles.
+Boyd’s team and many other microbiologists and biochemists sample and analyze interactions between and among microbes from Yellowstone hot springs.

 Boyd traces microbes back through time to determine what evolutionary stages they have passed through.
 He likens this work to what geologists do when they discover a region’s different geologic ages and formations.
-On road trips you may see signs telling about the different geologic ages you are passing through.
-(Two places to find such placards are in the Wind River Canyon along U.S. Highway 20 / Wyoming Highway 789 between Shoshoni and Thermopolis, Wyoming, and in the Kern River Canyon east of Bakersfield on California 178.)
-Some day Boyd and his colleagues will have a similar microbial chart back to the beginning of life.
+Similarly, on road trips you may see signs telling about the different geologic ages you are passing through.
+(Some day Boyd and his colleagues will have a similar microbial chart back to the beginning of life.

 Yellowstone’s Role in Microbial Research